PixelStoriesEngine/pixel-stories-docs/src/content/docs/features/game-assets.md

 Game Assets in Pixel Stories is designed to help users effectively manage all types of game assets.
 Game assets include images, animations, actors, sounds/music, and variables.

 Uploading assets into Pixel Stories is designed to be simple.
-Each asset is individually uploaded into the game engine and always replaceable.
+Each asset is individually uploaded into the game maker and always replaceable.

 ## Map Terrains